lf-/gankra.github.io/blah/swift-abi/index.md

 I believe in Swift's current design this is largely implicitly managed by the compiler, but I think explicit annotations are theoretically on the roadmap.

-There's also a special path for field materialization, "modify", which returns an inout.
+There's also a special path for field materialization, "modify", which returns an inout and is therefore +0.
 This handles the fact that getters are naively +1, which is especially nasty for nested array operations like `array[0][2] *= 2`, as they would always trigger a huge temporary copy of the inner array!

 And indeed, the subscript operator of Array contains a modify implementation: